How can I help?

 The positive impact of pdr on colleagues

-• Colleagues who have had a PDR feel more supported to develop in their role (63% vs 33%) and informed about what is happening in their School/Service (67% vs 44%), feeling a stronger sense of belonging to their School/Service (63% vs 42%) and team (79% vs 59%).
+• Colleagues who have had a PDR feel more supported to develop in their role (67% vs 38%), are more likely to feel able to speak openly and honestly with their manager (81% vs 67%), whilst also feeling a stronger sense of belonging to the University (63% vs 49%).

-All colleagues are expected to use iTrent Employee and Manager Self-Service to document their PDR outcomes.
+All colleagues are expected to use iTrent Employee Self-Service to record their PDR discussion date.

-A range of short video guides and written guides are available below.
+A range of short written guides are available below.

 Word document PDR form